Viliami Tupoulahi Mailefihi Tukuʻaho: Military, administrative and political career

 He briefly served in the Tonga Defence Services from 1979 to 1981.
 He was the Military Liaison Officer at the Foreign Affairs Ministry from 1980 to 1981.
 From 1986 to 1992, he was the Director of the Navy Department.

-He served as Noble Representative from Tongatapu from 2006 to 2007, then as Noble Representative from Ha’apai from 2008 to 2009.
+He served as Noble Representative from Tongatapu from 2006 to 2007, then as Noble Representative from Haʻapai from 2008 to 2009.
 In 2009 he was appointed Minister of Agriculture, Forestry and Fisheries.
 Following the 2010 election he was not reappointed to Sialeʻataongo Tuʻivakanō's cabinet.

 Sports career

 Mailefihi was a high level sportsman, being captain of the Tonga national rugby sevens team in the late 1970s.
 It was that team which won the golden medal at the 1979 Pacific Games in Suva, defeating Fiji, the host country, in the final.
 He was also the Tonga national rugby union team head coach during the 1987 Rugby World Cup, as well as manager of the Tonga national team at the 1995 Rugby World Cup.